MrLinford/maintainerr-v3-overlay-helperr/README.md

       ENABLE_DAY_SUFFIX: true    # Enable or disable date suffix (i.e., th from November 14th).
 Mainly for French people
       ENABLE_UPPERCASE: false    # Use uppercase or lowercase for date format

-      LANGUAGE: "en-US"    # Used for date format and month abbreviation language.
+      LANGUAGE: "en-GB"    # Used for date format and month abbreviation language.
 You can change this as needed (e.g., "fr-FR" for French), which will default to en-US if not provided.

       PLEX_COLLECTION_ORDER: "asc" #Choose between ascending (asc) and descending (desc)
       PROCESS_COLLECTIONS: "Leaving Soon" #Name of the collection to be reordered.
 You can specify  multiple separated by , "Leaving Soon, Not Watched, Bad Movies."